albertus82/cyclesmod/README.md

 ### Power curve

 The engine power curve is constructed from the values present in this group.
-Each value represents the engine power in *hp* at a given engine speed indicated on the label associated with the field containing the value.
+Each value represents the engine power in *hp* (or something similar) at a given engine speed indicated on the label associated with the field containing the value.
 Allowed values are between `0` and `255` hp.
 The resulting curve is graphically represented in a dedicated frame.

 It is also possibile to draw and modify the curve using the pointing device from the *Power Graph* window, reachable from the *Edit* menu or simply double clicking on the graph in the main window.